oleg-agapov/data-engineering-book/book/2-beginner-path/2-1-databases/databases.md

 ## Types of databases

 There are many types of databases exists.
-Each type helps to solve some particular problem with the type of data they deal with.
+Each type helps to solve some particular problem with the kind of data they deal with.

 On a very high level, there are two major types of databases: **relational** and **non-relational**.

-**Relational databases** are databases which use relational model of data and were invented in 1970th.
-They use **relational database management systems** (RDBMS) to maintain a database and support (most of them) **SQL** (Structured Query Language) for managing data.
+**Relational databases** are databases which use relational model of data invented in 1970th.
+They use **relational database management systems** (RDBMS) to maintain a database and support (most of them) **SQL** (Structured Query Language) for managing the data.

 In contrast, **non-relational databases** don't follow relational model (though they may use some parts of it) and have a special internal representation of the data.
 Because of variety of ways of storing the data, there is a variety of non-relational databases categories.
 Some of them we will discuss later in the chapter.